labstreaminglayer/App-MATLABViewer/README.md

 Use the liblsl-MATLAB folder released with this plugin version 1.3 on the EEGLAB plugin manager.
 This was successfully compiled on OSx Sonoma with MATLAB 2024b.

 For Mac the file to add is named "liblsl-Matlab/bin/libls.dylib" and "liblsl-Matlab/bin/libls.2.dylib."
-Note that some libraries are symbolic links.
-Symbolic links cannot be used and you will need to copy the files.
+Note that if you recompile the LSL libraries, some libraries are symbolic links.
+Symbolic links cannot be used for compiling and you will need to copy the original files.

 # EEGLAB plugin release